DigiScore/digiscore.github.io/_posts/2023-06-29-roadshow_1_US_eval.md

 tags: [roadshow, digital_musicianship]
 ---

 # HEADLINES

 **- current music students are predominantly non-binary in terms of the composer-performer divide.
 Although some do identify themselves as one over the other.**

-**- they are media-curious, and use a range of media and disciplines in their music making** **- there is a heightened awareness of coding and AI skills in the current and future workplace, and music students are seeking these skills.
+**- they are media-curious, and use a range of media and disciplines in their music making**

+**- there is a heightened awareness of coding and AI skills in the current and future workplace, and music students are seeking these skills.
 As it happens music is a rich space with which to explore these skills.**

-**- Musical plurality leading to mixed musical identities which draw on many different cultural influences and therefore reflect the types of digital skills those students are pursuing, which also ends up being mixed.**
+**- Musical plurality leading to mixed musical identities which draw on different cultural influences and therefore reflect the types of digital skills those students are pursuing, which also ends up being mixed.**

+# Findings

 At the start of 2023, DigiScore visited the US and North America to evaluate higher education music students’ wants and needs from digital musicianship education through engagement with digital scores.
 This work is part of the DigiScore research project focusing on the analysis of case studies and research in music departments worldwide known as “Roadshow”.